Vermilion Cliffs National Monument

 - Campfires are prohibited.

 - Dogs are allowed, but they must be included on the permit.
-They must be kept under control at all times and be leashed within Glen Canyon NRA.
-Waste must be packed out.
+They must be kept under control at all times and be leashed within Glen Canyon National Recreation Area.
+Dog waste and dog waste bags must be packed out.

 - You must use human waste bags throughout Buckskin Gulch and Paria Canyon.